-Foot Locker to Invest $54 Million into Black Businesses • EBONY
+Foot Locker to Invest $54 Million Into Black Businesses • EBONY

-In celebration of National Black Business Month in August, Foot Locker Inc. announced that it invested close to $54 million in the Black community in 2021, reports NBC News.
+In celebration of National Black Business Month, Foot Locker, Inc. announced that it invested close to $54 million in the Black community in 2021, reports NBC News.
 The sneaker giant has pledged to provide $200 million to the Black community.

-The investment was a part of Foot Locker’s Leading Education and Economic Development Initiative or LEED.
+The investment was a part of Foot Locker’s Leading Education and Economic Development Initiative (LEED).

 Established in June 2020, the initiative “aims to expand programming for Black students while increasing efforts to work with Black businesses including nonprofit groups, vendors and creatives.”